 Desirable skills that recruiters look for include foreign languages, business/project management, hardware and software, programming languages, laboratory experience, or various trade skills.
 Concentrate on those skills that other candidates might not have and that the employers might be interested in.
 The best way to gauge these is to review the job description and company website.

-7. Include your education, certifications, and other relevant information
+Step 7: Include your education, certifications, and other relevant information

 Your education section should generally follow your work history, but you can put it first on your resume if you’ve never worked full-time.